 SUBMISSION INFORMATION

-- A successful issue panel will debate an important and/or timely HEOR issue.
-Each panelist is expected to provide a different perspective on the issue.
+- A successful Issue Panel will debate an important and/or timely HEOR issue.
+Each speaker is expected to provide a different perspective on the issue.

-- To assure lively discussion, panelists should be from different institutions and/or work environments.
+- To assure lively discussion, speakers should be from different institutions and/or work environments.

 - Example of an Issue Panel session proposal submission is available here (downloadable PDF).